 Out of every language . . .
 Why Russian?

 Americans and Russians alike become a bit bamboozled as to why I chose Russian, but the answers were always the same:

 No, no, and….because I enjoy it!

-My choice to study Russian and continue learning the language post-grad has stumped many people, especially considering I don’t have any personal ties to the language.
 I understand why people are curious about my motivations, but the more I study the language and become more acquainted with the various countries and cultures that intersect with the Russian language, the more confused I become when I receive these questions.
 Why is it considered so strange to learn Russian in today’s society?

 Now, we won’t go down the rabbit hole of political biases and preconceived notions one might have with the former Soviet Union – at least not today.
 Rather, let’s discuss the myriad of reasons why Russian is incredibly beneficial to learn, and why you should consider learning Russian as a foreign language!

 The United Nations has six official languages: Arabic, Chinese, English, French, Russian, and Spanish.
 Russian was added as a working language during the Cold War, at a time when communication between nations was absolutely critical.
 After the Iron Curtain fell in 1989, the amount of people who speak Russian has grown tremendously.
 Today, Russian is spoken by over 260 million people worldwide, and is even the 2nd most common language on the internet!

 As Russia continues to emerge to the forefront of the global consciousness, knowledge of the Russian language unlocks many doors in a variety of social and professional spheres.
 This means more industries are increasing their employment opportunities, making Russian a competitive skill to possess.
 Among the many industries that are experiencing an increased demand for Russian speakers include: